0xff6a/map-my-life/README.md

 - Graphs for:
   - progress vs target
   - activity by day
-  - activity dy day of week
+  - activity by day of week
   - etc

 Features